The Buying Process

 What if the home fails the inspection?

 We can include an inspection condition in the offer.
-If the inspection reveals major issues, you can walk away or renegotiate (e.g. lower price or seller repairs).
+If the inspection reveals serious concerns, you can walk away or renegotiate (e.g. lower price or seller repairs).
 I'll help you decide based on the report.

 How much land transfer tax do I pay as a first-time buyer in Ontario?

 Ontario offers a land transfer tax refund (rebate) of up to $4,000 for eligible first-time homebuyers.
-In Mississauga, you only pay provincial LTT—Toronto buyers may also pay a municipal LTT.
-Eligibility + rules: Ontario.ca: First-time buyer LTT rebate
+Eligibility requirements apply — confirm with your lawyer.
+In Mississauga, you only pay provincial LTT; Toronto buyers may also pay a municipal LTT.
+Official rules: Ontario.ca: First-time buyer LTT rebate

-What is a realistic first home budget in Mississauga in 2026?
+What is a realistic first home budget in Mississauga?

 A realistic budget starts with your monthly payment comfort (not your max pre-approval), then you back into price using current rates and condo fees.
-In early 2026, many entry-level Mississauga condos are commonly in the mid-$500k+ range, but it changes week-to-week—use sold comparables for the specific building/street.
-For market context, see TRREB condo market reports and budget 3–6% for typical closing costs on top of your down payment.
+Entry-level Mississauga condo prices change week to week — use sold comparables for the specific building or street, and ask for a current market review.
+For market context, see TRREB condo market reports.
+Many Ontario buyers budget about 1.5% to 4% of purchase price for closing costs on top of the down payment, though some situations cost more.

 Do I need a home inspection in a competitive GTA market?

-In bidding wars, sellers often prefer condition-free offers — meaning no inspection clause.
-You have options: (1) Get a pre-offer inspection ($400–$600) before submitting, so you know what you're buying.
-(2) Include a short inspection condition (e.g. 3–5 days) if the seller will accept it.
+In competitive situations, sellers often prefer condition-free offers (meaning no inspection clause).
+That can strengthen your position, but it does not guarantee you will win and it is never risk-free.
+You have options: (1) Get a pre-offer inspection before submitting, so you know what you're buying.
+(2) Include a short inspection condition if the seller will accept it.
 (3) Waive it and accept the risk.
 I recommend at least a pre-inspection for older homes or when you're unsure.
 See our blog post on condition-free offers for more.

 Next Step